joffreybesos/d2r-mapview/README.md

 # Diablo 2: Resurrected map viewer

-Noob friendly FREE map reveal tool for Diablo 2 Resurrected.
+Noob friendly FREE map overlay tool for Diablo 2 Resurrected.
 Use at your own risk, there is no warranty or responsibility taken for being penalised for using this.

-Please follow this guide to setup your own, it's quite easy: https://github.com/joffreybesos/d2r-mapview/wiki/Setup-guide

 This tool is licenced under GPLv3, reselling this maphack violates the terms of the license.